-The flair of the millennial celebrations was to be enhanced by timing the inauguration of new public buildings (some of them especially significant because of their role in helping people experience a sense of national identity) to coincide with the celebration.
-That is how the consecration of the Assumption (Matthias-)Church in Buda, the topping out of the Parliament building and the opening ceremony of the Museum of Applied Arts became part of the programme of the millennial celebrations.
+[6] The flair of the Millennial was to be enhanced by timing the inauguration of new public buildings (some of them especially significant for fostering a sense of national identity) to coincide with the celebrations.
+That is how the consecration of the Church of the Assumption, also known as Matthias Church, in Buda, the topping-out ceremony of the Parliament building and the opening of the Museum of Applied Arts became part of the programme of the millennial celebrations.8

-Understandably, in the hierarchy of historicist sculpture, memorial statues occupied the top position.
-It is no coincidence that many such statues were erected to time with the millennium.
-Public squares in the capital city were adorned with memorials of important historical figures; gifts from emperor Franz Joseph.
-In addition to this, the equestrian statue of St Stephen, the joint work of Alajos Stróbl and Frigyes Schulek, was particularly important in establishing a national self-image.
+[7] In the hierarchy of historicist sculpture, memorial statues occupied the top position.
+It is no coincidence that many such statues were erected at the time of the millennium.
+Public squares in the capital city were adorned with memorials of important historical figures.
+Some of these statues were presented as gifts by Emperor Franz Joseph.9 Furthermore, in 1896 an equestrian